ligato/docs/docs/user-guide/quickstart.md

 http://localhost:9191/dump/vpp/v2/interfaces
 http://localhost:9191/dump/vpp/v2/bd
 ```
-You can view an index of the VPP Agent REST APIs using this command:
+You can view an index of the vpp-agent REST APIs using this command:
 ```
 curl -X GET http://localhost:9191/
 ```
-To summarize so far, we used a combination of etcdctl, the ETCD store and the VPP agent to configure the VPP dataplane.
-Next we used REST APIs provided by the VPP Agent to read the loopback and bridge domain configuration data from the VPP dataplane.
+To summarize so far, we used a combination of etcdctl, the etcd store and the VPP agent to configure the VPP dataplane.
+Next we used REST APIs provided by the vpp-agent to read the loopback and bridge domain configuration data from the VPP dataplane.

 ### 5.3 Connect to the VPP Dataplane in the Container

-The following command starts the VPP CLI in the VPP Agent container:
+The following command starts the VPP CLI in the vpp-agent container:
 ```
 $ docker exec -it vpp-agent vppctl -s localhost:5002
     _______    _        _   _____  ___